Sleepw4lker/TameMyCerts/user-guide/installing.md

 ![Policy directory for TameMyCerts](resources/policydirectory.png)

+If you have a previous version of TameMyCerts installed, uninstall it first **with the installer that came with the old version**.
+Refer to [Uninstalling TameMyCerts](#uninstalling) for more detailed instructions.

 Then run `install.ps1` as local Administrator.
 The script will register the module, create the required registry values and configure the policy module as the active one for the certification authority.

 > The installation script restarts the certification authority service during installation and uninstallation.